Pak minister says law would be followed in appointment of ISI chief | Law-Order

 - Pakistan

-Pakistan's Information Minister Fawad Chaudhry said on Tuesday that law would be followed in the matter of the appointment of the chief of the powerful spy agency ISI, amid reports of differences between the civilian government and the army over the key appointment.
+Pakistan's Information Minister Fawad Chaudhry said on Tuesday that law would be followed in the matter of the appointment of the chief of the spy agency ISI, amid reports of differences between the civilian government and the powerful military over the key posting.

 The Pakistan Army last week announced that Lt Gen Nadeem Ahmed Anjum was appointed as the new Director General of the Inter-Services Intelligence (ISI) in place of Lt Gen Faiz Hameed who was appointed as Peshawar Corps Commander.